NaspoDev/TestWebApp/README.txt

 2. Create your React app: npx create-vite@latest ./

 server
-1. setup your server.js file
+1. Setup your server.js file.
-2. setup your routes
+2. Setup your routes.

 client
-1. add your proxy to the vite config.
+1. Setup your proxy.
+(Typically create your own proxy handler for production as vite config proxy is only for development.
+See api.js).